Improving the quality of your non-funded film

 If you need an extreme close up shot, make sure it is on the shot list so that your DOP can have the right lens at hand, rather than asking the editor to ‘zoom’ the footage after.
 Your post production should be planned, not used to cover up poor planning and compromises suggested by other members of the team.

-The person who handles your post will be putting as much time into the film as you are, so ask yourself what they are getting out of this.
+The person who handles your edit will be putting as much time into the film as you are, or even more, so ask yourself what they are getting out of this.
 If all you have offered is expenses, then perhaps cut them in as a producer?
 After all, they are doing something massive to make your dream film happen.

 8 – No exterior day for night filming!
 Ever.
 It really looks bad and never looks like night time.
 If you need a night time shot, wait until it gets dark to shoot it.
 Day for night colour grades rarely look authentic and it will create a lot of work for your colourist.
 If you must do a day for night shoot, shoot during civil twilight or nautical twilight either at dawn or dusk, and never shoot a day for night whilst the sun is visible in the sky.
 We get a lot of requests from people to turn bright lunchtime sunny weather into night time.
 Think about your team – would your DOP be able to use it in their showreel?